-by the continuous mapping theorem, as $n \to \infty$ with $m$ fixed, $m^{1/2}\bar{Y}_n/S_n$ converges in distribution to the Student's $t$-distribution with $m-1$ degrees of freedom.
-With the limiting Student's $t$-distribution, we may construct confidence intervals for VaR and ES with asymptotically correct coverage.
+by the Continuous Mapping Theorem, as $n \to \infty$ with $m$ fixed, $m^{1/2}\overline{Y}_n/S_n$ converges in distribution to the Student's $t$-distribution with $m-1$ degrees of freedom.
+So using the $t$-distribution critical values, we can obtain confidence intervals for VaR and ES with asymptotically correct coverage.
 Note that this method requires the number $n/m$ to be sufficiently large for the asymptotic distribution in (\ref{E5}) to hold.
 Following \cite{asmussen_etal2007}, we recommend selecting the integer $m$ within the range of $[2,10]$ in practice.
 In Section \ref{S4}, we demonstrate through simulations that the sectioning method is very robust to choices of $m$ within this range.

-Next, we examine a generalization of sectioning, called self-normalization, which has been studied recently in the time series literature \citep{lobato2001,shao2010} (and earlier in the simulation literature, where it is known as standardization \citep{schruben1983,glynn_etal1990}).
-As with sectioning, the method applies to confidence interval construction for general risk measures, but we specialize to the case of VaR and ES.
-In self-normalization, the idea is to use a ratio-type statistic where the unknown standard error appears in both the numerator and the denominator and thus cancels, resulting in a pivotal limiting distribution.
-Once again, let $Y_1(\cdot), Y_2(\cdot), \dots$ be a sequence of random bounded real-valued functions on $[0,1]$.
-Suppose we have the distributional convergence in $D[0,1]$ (for example, via a functional central limit theorem): $Y_n(\cdot) \overset{d}{\to} \sigma W(\cdot)$, where $\sigma > 0$.
+Next, we examine a generalization of sectioning, called self-normalization.
+This technique has been studied recently in the time series literature \citep{lobato2001,shao2010}, as well as earlier in the simulation literature, where it is known as standardization \citep{schruben1983,glynn_etal1990}.
+As with sectioning, the method applies to confidence interval construction for general estimators.
+With self-normalization, the idea is to use a ratio-type statistic where the unknown standard error appears in both the numerator and the denominator and thus cancels, resulting in a pivotal limiting distribution.
+As before, let $Y_1(\cdot), Y_2(\cdot), \dots$ be a sequence of random bounded real-valued functions on $[0,1]$.
+Suppose we have the distributional convergence in $D[0,1]$: $Y_n(\cdot) \overset{d}{\to} \sigma W(\cdot)$, where $\sigma > 0$.
 Again, taking $Y_n(\cdot)$ to be the processes in (\ref{E3}) for VaR or ES, this distributional convergence is guaranteed by Theorem \ref{thm1}.
-Consider some positive homogeneous functional $T : D[0,1] \mapsto \mathbb{R}$ (i.e., $T(\sigma Y) = \sigma T(Y)$ for $\sigma > 0$ and $Y \in D[0,1]$) to which the continuous mapping theorem applies, we get
+Consider some positive homogeneous functional $T : D[0,1] \mapsto \mathbb{R}$, i.e., satisfying $T(\sigma Y) = \sigma T(Y)$ for $\sigma > 0$ and $Y \in D[0,1]$.
+If the Continuous Mapping Theorem can applied, then

-which is a pivotal limiting distribution whose critical values may be computed via simulation and are tabulated in \cite{lobato2001}.
-As before, we may construct confidence intervals for VaR or ES by taking the random functions $Y_n(\cdot)$ to be the processes in Equations \ref{E3} or \ref{E4}, respectively.
-The distributional convergence result in Equation \ref{E6} follows directly from Theorem \ref{T1}.
-As an example, considering the functional $T(Y) = \left(\int_0^1(Y(t) - tY(1))^2 dt\right)^{1/2}$, we have the following result for ES.